 Also proposed is an addition for the east elevation facing South Lee Street.
 The addition will extend approximately 6'4" from the face of the existing rowhouse and project 2' from the front façade of the townhouse immediately to the north.
-The side addition will be indented approximately 1'4" from the corner ends of the original rowhouse so as not to extend across the full width of the house.
-The basement level will be constructed of brick veneer to match the existing brick.
-The remainder of the addition will be sheathed in smooth finish Hardiplank with a 6 1/2" reveal, and concealed nails.
-On the ground level there will be two six-over-six windows; on the second level three ganged double-hung six-over-six windows with transoms, and on the third level will be two six-over-six double hung windows.
+The sides of the addition will be indented approximately 1'4" from the corner ends of the original rowhouse so as not to extend across the full width of the house.
+The entire addition from grade to cornice will be clad in brick veneer to match the existing brick.
+The sides of the addition will be blind and without any architectural features.
+On the ground level there will be two six-over-six windows; on the second level three evenly spaced double-hung six-over-six windows with transoms, and on the third level will be two six-over-six double hung windows.
+There will be rowlock sills and lintels.
 All the windows will be double-glazed wood windows, painted white, with simulated divided lights manufactured by Pella.
 All wood shutters will be painted black, and operable, with shutter dogs.
 This addition will have a very slight sloping shed roof, with single ply EPDM membrane roofing, and a 2" dentil molding at the cornice.
 All gutters and downspouts will be copper.